Healthdirect Free Australian health advice you can count on.

 • Depression is a mental health condition that causes you to feel sad or have a low mood for at least 2 weeks.

-• The signs of depression in young people involve changes in the way they think, feel or behave, and physical changes.
+• The signs of depression in young people involve changes in the way you think, feel or behave and may include physical changes.

 • Depression can cause you to withdraw from work, study or relationships.